-This study presents a novel adaptive loss function for classification via fuzzy logic.
-On one hand, our approach extends the existing scientific literature on loss functions by providing a general function that can prioritize the classes that are harder to classify in the iterative learning process of the algorithm.
+This study presents a novel adaptive loss function for classification via OWA operators.
+The main virtue of this function is its general and adaptive structure that can prioritize the classes that are harder to classify in the iterative learning process of the algorithm.
 The reasoning behind this approach is directly linked to the class-imbalance problem, as underrepresented labels are usually the ones that are harder to classify.
 In many applications, misclassifying underrepresented classes has higher costs than other classes, which can negatively affect the decision-making process (see, e.g., \cite{Maldonado2020ProfMPM,Zhang2019}).
 On the other hand, the proposed method extends the existing scientific literature on fuzzy systems, as this is the first study to incorporate OWA operators in the optimization process behind neural networks, to the best of our knowledge.

-Experiments were performed on benchmark datasets, showing the virtues of the OWAdapt loss function.
+Experiments were carried out on benchmark datasets, showing the strengths of the OWAdapt loss function in terms of performance and stability.
 The proposed function outperformed cross-entropy and focal loss statistically, achieving excellent overall and class-level performance on 13 datasets.
 Finally, a sensitivity analysis was performed, concluding that a default configuration using the exponential linguistic quantifier is possible.

 One limitation of the proposed loss function is that it is not able to account for sample-level noise.
 In contrast to other adaptive loss functions that use sample-level weights, we consider a class-level prioritization scheme.
 A sample-level strategy could be useful to address label noise, for example.
 The presence of unreliable categories of the target variable can severely degrade the generalization ability of deep learning models, especially when they are intentionally manipulated by users \cite{Song2022}.
 Alternatively, labels can be corrupted because the ground truth can be complex even for specialists, which is common in medical domains \cite{Song2022}.
 We consider the use of aggregation functions to deal with this issue as future work.